LapTQ/hello-cpp/summaries/behind-the-scene.md

     auto max(T x, U y) -> std::common_type_t<T, U>;
     ```

-## Program-defined types
+## Program-defined types: Enumerated types

-* 2 categories of compound type:
-    * enumerated types:
-        * unscoped enumerations
-        * scoped enumerations
-    * class types
 * **Unscoped enumerations**:
     * Implicitly constexpr.
     * Its enumerators are in the same scope as the enumeration itself => an enumerator name can’t be used in multiple enumerations within the same scope.